- Examine recent ethical investigation cases in the workplace

 After their investigation, the SEC filed charges against high level Enron executives who knowingly manipulated accounting rules.
 The CEO and CFO were charged with 46 counts which ranged from conspiracy, fraud, money laundering, and insider trading.
 In the process, the Enron scandal also destroyed a large auditing firm, Arthur Andersen, who overlooked and helped conceal accounting inconsistencies and fraud.

 Bernie Madoff had an extensive background in finance, even helped to establish the Nasdaq stock market and used this credibility to convince thousands of wealthy investors to give him their savings.
-Although he promised a high payoff, in reality Madoff was running an elaborate Ponzi scheme and cheated his investors out of $65 million.
-He was charged with 11 counts of fraud, money laundering, theft, and perjury and is currently serving his 150-year prison sentence.
+Although he promised a high payoff, in reality Madoff was running an elaborate Ponzi scheme and cheated his investors out of $65 billion.
+He was charged with 11 counts of fraud, money laundering, theft, and perjury.
+He passed away on April 14, 2021 while serving his 150-year prison sentence.
 Madoff is infamous for the most expensive Ponzi scheme in history.

 Scott Thompson, Yahoo!—2012